10 High Monthly Dividend ETFs Revealed

 Exchange-traded funds (ETFs) offer an easy strategy for portfolio diversification, but high monthly dividend ETFs also generate steady income distributions desired by income-seeking investors.

-Using the ETF Directory available at DividendInvestor.com, I selected the monthly dividend ETFs with the highest dividend yield that have not reduced their monthly dividend payout during the previous 12 months and offer one-year total returns in excess of their yield, which indicates a positive asset appreciation as well.
-The following 10 high monthly dividend ETFs have dividend yields that exceed 5% and should provide steady monthly income distributions to complement any investment portfolio’s capital growth strategy.
+Using the ETF Directory available at DividendInvestor.com, I selected the monthly dividend ETFs with the highest dividend yield alongside several other metrics.
+The following 10 high monthly dividend ETFs have histories of high dividend yields and should provide steady monthly income distributions to complement any investment portfolio’s capital growth strategy.

 10 High Monthly Dividend ETFs: #10